MastaTabs/at2/README.md

    . added instrument type indicators in Macro Editor window . added instrument type indicators and possibility to change current
      instrument in Instrument Editor window
-   . added some new modules (Madbrain’s awesome A2M collection is
+   . added some new modules (Madbrainï¿½s awesome A2M collection is
-     hopefully complete now :) and a bit put to order some old ones . changed length of filename in File Selector to 23 chars . changed handling of F2/F3 related actions over instrument data . added wide enhanced screen mode (option “sdl_screen_mode=2”);
+     hopefully complete now :) and a bit put to order some old ones . changed length of filename in File Selector to 23 chars . changed handling of F2/F3 related actions over instrument data . added wide enhanced screen mode (option ï¿½sdl_screen_mode=2ï¿½);
      extended screen content to 180/60 chars at 1440x960 pixels . fixed cursor position in Pattern Order with wide enhanced screen